Discussing Pet Longevity, Health and Weight with Franny Fleishman

 Molly was also diagnosed with intravertebral disc disease (IVDD).
 I remember that the vet said, if you have her lose weight, it could really help her condition.
 And I didn’t think it would make a difference.
 She was fourteen.
 She was having a hard time moving.
 I kept thinking, we’re probably at the end of her life.

 And so, what I did, was I knew that Molly was getting a lot of table scraps from my stepdad, and I knew that I wasn’t going to be able to change that.
-And while I recognized that she wasn’t getting the greatest possible nutrition, I wasn’t going to be able change the amount of table scraps.
+And while I recognized that she wasn’t getting the greatest possible nutrition, I wasn’t going to be able to change the number of table scraps.